 What is The Character Skills Snapshot?

-The Character Skills Snapshot is a new online assessment tool that provides schools with a more holistic view of your child.It measures your child’s character skill development and is meant to complement more traditional cognitive assessments, such as the SSAT.
+The Character Skills Snapshot is a new online assessment that provides schools with a more holistic view of your child.It measures your child’s character skill development and is meant to complement more traditional cognitive assessments, such as the SSAT.
 The Character Skills Snapshot gives admission teams richer holistic information and illuminates areas where their school can help your child grow, thrive, and shine.

-The Character Skills Snapshot
+Watch the Video - All About The Character Skills Snapshot

 Frequently Asked Questions

 The Snapshot is designed for students applying for admission to independent schools for grades 6 through 12.